 The Founder’s House, where George Rapp lived, and later Jacob Henrici and John S. Duss.
 It’s in remarkable condition.
 And no, they won’t let you dig up the floorboards to see if any of the gold bullion is still there.
 (I asked.)

-More building.
+More buildings.
 My notes from this point are kind of incoherent but I believe that’s the Frederick Rapp house in the foreground, and the Feast Hall in the background.

-Finally, the church where George Rapp and Jacob Henrici preached.
-And where John S. Duss read prepared statements from his lawyers.
+Finally, the church where George Rapp and Jacob Henrici preached, and where John S. Duss read prepared statements from his lawyers.
 It’s still an active Lutheran church.
-Thanks to the separation of church and state, it’s not actually part of Old Economy Village but they do coordinate with the state in planning special events and welcome visitors to see the gorgeously-restored interior.
+Thanks to the separation of church and state, it’s not actually part of Old Economy Village but they do coordinate with the state when planning special events, and visitors are always welcome to come in and see the gorgeously-restored interior.

 If you’re looking for a fun and educational afternoon, Old Economy Village definitely fits the bill.
 They also host events throughout the year, including concerts, a German Christmas market, period-authentic banquets, and more.
 It’s open from April through December each year.